acconeer/acconeer-python-exploration/docs/exploration_tool/algo/a121/detectors/presence_detection.rst

 .. math::
    y(f, d) = |\frac{1}{N_s} \sum_s x(f, s, d)|

-We take the mean sweep :math:`y` and depthwise run it though two `exponential smoothing` filters (first order IIR low pass filters).
+We take the mean sweep :math:`y` and depth-wise run it though two `exponential smoothing` filters (first order IIR low pass filters).
 One slower filter with a larger smoothing factor, and one faster filter with a smaller smoothing factor.
 Let :math:`\alpha_\text{fast}` and :math:`\alpha_\text{slow}` be the smoothing factors and :math:`\bar{y}_\text{fast}` and :math:`\bar{y}_\text{slow}` be the filtered sweep means.
 For every depth :math:`d` in every new frame :math:`f`: